 We regularly review our environmental and social progress and performance to continue advancing our work.
-We were named to the North American Dow Jones Sustainability Index ("DJSI") for a seventh consecutive year in 2022.
+We were named to the North American Dow Jones Sustainability Index ("DJSI") for an eighth consecutive year in 2023, ranking first in our assigned industry on the North American Index and second place on the World Index.
 The assessment that leads to placement on the DJSI is one of the world's most rigorous and renowned corporate sustainability assessments.
-In addition, we earned a CDP Climate Leadership score, the only one of our industry peers to do so, and we were the first industry peer to advance to an "A" rating under MSCI.
+In addition, we were the first industry peer to advance to an "A" rating under MSCI, and we maintained that rating on our recent reassessment.
 Our performance on these sustainability ratings is in recognition of the Company's commitment to sustainability, including our 2030 goals, increased disclosures and achievements.
 These achievements demonstrate our ability to connect financial performance with environmental and social performance, including addressing various risks and opportunities posed by climate change.
 Our sustainability rankings also highlight Republic's leadership in corporate governance, environmental, social and financial aspects of sustainability.
-We strive to remain at the forefront in our approach to sustainability issues, including climate change and have aligned our reporting to Task Force on Climate-related Financial Disclosures ("TCFD") recommendations, which we expanded in 2022 with additional physical and transition risk disclosures as we prepare to satisfy the SEC's upcoming climate disclosure requirements.
-In 2022, we released our eighth Sustainability and GRI reports, and published our fifth annual SASB report.
-We continue to publish our

-EEO-1 workforce diversity data, key information related to environmental justice and our CDP Climate Change response to make critical disclosures more accessible to the public.
-All of our latest reports are available on our website at RepublicServices.com/sustainability.
+We strive to remain at the forefront in our approach to sustainability issues, including climate change, and have aligned our reporting to Task Force on Climate-related Financial Disclosures ("TCFD") recommendations, which we expanded in 2022, with additional physical and transition risk disclosures as we prepare to satisfy the SEC's climate disclosure requirements.
+In 2023, we released our ninth suite of sustainability reporting, which included GRI, SASB, CDP Climate Change, and EEO-1 reports, including data on workforce diversity, and environmental justice.
+All of our latest reports are available on our website at RepublicServices.com/sustainability/reporting.